 Why Is The Amazon Affiliate Program Better Than Others?

-1. There is a lot less skepticism from your visitors; when they are looking at buying physical products over digital products.
+1. You Don't Need To Pre-Sell.
+There is a lot less skepticism from your visitors; when they are looking at buying physical products over digital products.

 That’s because with digital products, you really don’t know what you are getting; until after you make the purchase.
 Where as with physical products; you know exactly what your getting.